 Alternative 1 (No Action).
 Do not implement a cost recovery plan for the wreckfish individual transferable quota program.
+This is not a legally viable alternative.

-- Alternative 2.
-Cost recovery fee will be submitted once per year. - Alternative 3.
-Cost recovery fee will be submitted twice per year. - Alternative 4.
-Cost recovery fee will be submitted four times per year. - Alternative 5.
+Alternative 2.
+Cost recovery fee will be submitted once per year.

+Alternative 3.
+Cost recovery fee will be submitted twice per year.

+Alternative 4.
+Cost recovery fee will be submitted four times per year.

+Alternative 5.
 Cost recovery fee will be submitted twelve times per year.